Little Known Malham Walk to Malham Cove, Janet’s Foss & Gordale Scar

 • From Watersinks Car Park, walk along the road to the right, and join the trodden path on the other side of the road behind the wooden gate.
 Follow the signpost pointing to Malham Cove.

 • As the path forks in two, again follow the sign towards Malham Cove (the left-hand option).
-This part of the walk is spectacularly scenic and remote with few people!
+This part of the Malham Cove hike is spectacularly scenic and remote with few people!

-• Continue following the path as it runs parallel to a drystone wall for a while.
-The path then continues between the hills where you can enjoy the exposed and broken down limestone rock scenery.
+• Continue following the path as it runs parallel to a dry stone wall for a while and between the hills.
 Watch out for the sheep!

-• As the path emerges out of the valley, it then cuts to the right to look out over the Yorkshire hills!
-You’ll feel like the only person for miles around!
+• As the path emerges out of the valley, it then cuts to the right to look out over the Yorkshire hills.

 • Next, continue on the path as it snakes around and heads downhill quite steeply.
 At this point, you’ll be glad you are walking down and not up!
 The path down is formed of some uneven steps created from the rocks underfoot.
 Be careful as these could become loose and more slippery in wet weather.